widberg/atk/README.md

 ##### Option 2) Launch the game with instrumentation

 This option will not work on all games.
 You may have to circumvent DRM to launch the game directly.
+Ratatouille in particular does not like being launched as a child process.

 ```sh
 frida -f FUEL.exe -l atk.js --no-pause